 Email is the main form of communication during the admission/ selection process.
 Check your email account regularly to ensure you do not miss any important communications.
+Please remember to check your "junk" mail, or add sait.ca to your safe senders list.

-- Current resumé outlining previous education and experience. - ICT Fast-Track Career & Program Investigation Form This form will be sent to you via email after you have applied.
-It will be scored to determine suitability for the program; please be detailed and thorough. - In addition to the transcripts submitted to Student Services/Office of the Registrar, please provide a photocopy of your educational transcripts and any other supporting documents to the School of ICT Fast-Track office by email to fast-track@sait.ca or fax to 403.210.4523. - Proof of previous computer programming and/or relational database experience.
+- Current resumé outlining previous education and experience. - ICT Fast-Track Career and Program Investigation Form This form will be emailed to you once you have applied.
+It will be scored to determine suitability for the program; please be detailed and thorough. - In addition to the transcripts submitted to Student Services/ Office of the Registrar, please provide a photocopy of your educational transcripts and any other supporting documents to the School of ICT Fast-Track office by email to fast-track@sait.ca or fax to 403,210,4523. - Proof of previous computer programming and/or relational database experience.
 Transcripts, substantial industry experience or certifications will be considered.
-An introductory computer programming course such as CMPP-205 Introduction to Programming in C may be required. - Attend a mandatory selection appointment once the above documents have been submitted.
+An introductory computer programming course such as CMPP-205 Introduction to Programming in C or completion of a specified online tutorial may be required. - Attend a mandatory selection appointment once the above documents have been submitted.
+Telephone appointments can be scheduled for out-of-town applicants.

-The final decision for acceptance into the program will be determined by the Program Coordinator.
+The final decision for acceptance into the program will be determined by the Academic Chair.